Chart Color Schemes

 Reedy Creek's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Reedy Creek shows excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
-The area has a private health cover rate of approximately 53%, which is slightly higher than the average SA2 area but lower than Rest of Qld at 54.8%.
+Health outcomes data shows excellent results across Reedy Creek, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is approximately 53%, which is higher than the average SA2 area but lower than Rest of Qld at 55.0%.

-Asthma and mental health issues are the most prevalent medical conditions in Reedy Creek, affecting 7.0% and 6.2% of residents respectively.
-A total of 75.6% of residents report being completely clear of medical ailments, compared to 73.3% across Rest of Qld.
-The area has a lower proportion of seniors aged 65 and over at 11.6%, or approximately 896 people, compared to the 14.4% in Rest of Qld.
-Despite this, health outcomes among seniors are strong and largely align with the general population's health profile.
+The most prevalent medical conditions are asthma and mental health issues, affecting 7.0% and 6.2% of residents respectively.
+A total of 75.6% of residents report having no medical ailments, compared to 73.3% across Rest of Qld.
+Reedy Creek has a lower percentage of seniors aged 65 and over at 11.6%, compared to the state average of 14.4%.
+Health outcomes among seniors are strong and align with the general population's health profile.

 Frequently Asked Questions - Health